 • we actively seek ways to make services available to all parts of our diverse local community, including men and people of different races and faiths

 The word ‘holistic’ is now in frequent use, but can have many different connotations.
 Therefore it’s important to define more closely what we mean by saying that we follow an holistic approach.

 It is a principle underlying all our work that each person touched by cancer is an individual with their own uniqueness, and with their own set of circumstances, who will respond in their own particular way to the challenge of a life-threatening illness.

 We therefore do not have a structured programme that everyone goes through.
 Instead we meet each person and find out who they are, what their particular needs are, and how they have responded to the illness (whether they are the person who is ill or a family member or friend).

-We start off, in the initial appointment, by spending time explaining the Centre’s services, getting to know the person and, wherever possible, working out with the individual how they want to make use of our services.
+We start off, in the initial appointment, by spending time getting to know the person, explaining the Centre’s services, and, working out with the individual how they want to make use of our services.

 Our commitment is to help individuals to tap into their own strength, and to identify their own way of moving forward.
 This sometimes means supporting people when they are taking paths that do not always seem wise to the therapist or staff member.
 Our belief is that we cannot know what is right for another person.